SABS-R3/software-engineering-day6/_episodes/04-diagnosing-issues-improving-robustness.md

 ~~~
 {: .output}

-How can we fix this.
+How can we fix this?
 Luckily there is a Numpy function that is useful here,
 [`np.isnan()`](https://numpy.org/doc/stable/reference/generated/numpy.isnan.html), which
 we can use to replace all the NaN's with our desired result, which is 0.
 We can also
 silence the run-time warning using